baric6/WannaBeCardGame/README.md

 # WannaBeCardGame
+BY BARIC
-A Fantasy card game made in android studio.
+# A Fantasy card game made in android studio.
 Make your own team and Quest with your team
 <img src = "screenShots/Screen Shot 2020-02-10 at 8.46.12 PM.png">
 <img src = "screenShots/Screen Shot 2020-02-10 at 8.44.14 PM.png">
 <img src = "screenShots/Screen Shot 2020-02-10 at 8.45.56 PM.png">